-US producer prices fell 0.2 percent from a month earlier in December 2018, following a 0.1 percent increase in November and compared to market expectations of a 0.1 percent drop.
-The cost of wholesale goods fell 0.4 percent, the same as in November, with energy prices declining the most since September 2015 (-5.4 percent vs -5 percent).
-In addition, the cost of services was 0.1 percent lower (vs 0.3 percent in November), led by a 0.3 percent decrease in the index for trade services.
-The core index, which excludes food and energy, edged down 0.1 percent in December after rising 0.3 percent in November and missing forecasts of a 0.2 percent gain.
-On a yearly basis, producer prices climbed 2.5 percent and the core index increased 2.7 percent.
-Considering 2018 full year, producer inflation averaged 2.5 percent, the same as in 2017.
-Producer Prices in the United States averaged 109.24 Index Points from 2009 until 2018, reaching an all time high of 117.30 Index Points in November of 2018 and a record low of 100.20 Index Points in November of 2009.
+Producer prices for final demand in the US increased by 0.1 percent month-over-month in February of 2019, recovering from a 0.1 percent fall in January and below market expectations of a 0.2 percent gain.
+Cost rebounded for energy (1.8 percent from -3.8 percent in January) and prices decreased at a softer pace for food (-0.3 percent from -1.7 percent).
+Meanwhile, cost of services showed no growth, after a 0.3 percent rise in January.
+The core index, which excludes food and energy, went up 0.1 percent from the previous month in February, after a 0.3 percent increase in January and missing market consensus of 0.2 percent.
+On a yearly basis, producer prices rose 1.9 percent and the core index advanced 2.5 percent.
+Producer Prices in the United States averaged 109.39 Index Points from 2009 until 2019, reaching an all time high of 117.50 Index Points in October of 2018 and a record low of 100.20 Index Points in November of 2009.